hosseinmd/swagger-typescript/readme.md

 }
 ```

-to generate swagger for develop run 'yarn swag-ts --branch=develop' or your branch should be 'develop' | 'develop/something'
+to generate swagger for develop run `yarn swag-ts --branch=develop` or your branch name should be `develop` or `develop/something`

 ## Stories